Homestead House

 Where to eat

-Homestead House.
+Great food is available at Medbourne's friendly village pub next to the village brook.
 The ever popular Nevill Arms is CAMRA listed and offers a

-bar meals which can be eaten either in the bar, or outside at the wooden tables beside the
+good range of restaurant and bar meals which can be eaten either in the bar, or outside at the wooden tables beside the

 village brook.